ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.getVertices()

-	Get the annotation vertices, represented as an array of vertices each an array of its X/Y coordinates.
+	Get the annotation vertices, represented as an array of points.

 	:returns: Array of `Point`